nilninull/cli-gist.el/README.md

 There are already several Emacs packages with similar functionality, but they are frequently unavailable due to GitHub changes.

-This package is simply built using Github's official command line tools, so it may be available for a long time in the future.
+This package is simply built using [Github's official command line tools][gh], so it may be available for a long time in the future.

 ## Usage